MISSOURI RISK-BASED CORRECTIVE ACTION - MANAGING OFFSITE MIGRATION

 |Division of Environmental Quality Director: Leanne Tippett Mosby||

-Note: This fact sheet replaces the Missouri Risk-Based Corrective Action (MRBCA) policy statement published by the Department of Natural Resources on Oct.
-12, 2006.
 This fact sheet pertains to sites evaluated under 10 CSR 25-18.010, Risk-Based Corrective Action Process and associated MRBCA guidance at which contamination has or is likely to migrate in soil or groundwater from the property on which the contamination originated (the “source property”) onto one or more adjacent or nearby properties.
-10 CSR 25-18.010 became effective Oct.
-30, 2009.
-While the MRBCA rule and guidance may be applied to sites other than Brownfields/Voluntary Cleanup Program (BVCP) sites, this fact sheet applies primarily to application of the rule and guidance to BVCP sites.
+While 10 CSR 25-18.010 and the MRBCA guidance may be applied to sites other than Brownfield Voluntary Cleanup Program (BVCP) sites, this fact sheet applies primarily to application of the rule and guidance to BVCP sites.

 Rule Provisions and Requirements

 - Section (1)(A)30 of the rule defines “site” as: “[The] areal extent of contamination inclusive of contamination both on the property at which the contamination originated and on all adjacent and nearby properties onto which such contamination has or is likely to migrate.”

 - Section (4)(B) of the rule states, in part, “The extent of contamination and complete exposure pathways, not the property boundaries, determine the extent of site-specific data collection and analysis.”

 - Section (9)(C)1 – 3 states, “Lateral and vertical impacts in soil and groundwater shall be delineated to the extent required to determine –